 The training we offer is focused on GIS and spatial data analysis and is aimed at non-specialists.
 We mainly use QGIS because it’s free, open source software and very powerful.
 It is also capable of producing beautiful, informative maps that can help us understand the world better and communicate ideas more clearly.

-Some examples of the training sessions we run are given below.
+Some examples of the training sessions we have run are given below.
 We can also offer training on other packages, as required (e.g. Aerialod).
 Alasdair leads the training sessions and has previously delivered them for a range of organisations, including the BBC, Savills, Google, Regeneris and the Financial Times.